Our Team

 Sylvia Lazerick, Advancement Assistant

-Inspired by Mother Earth, she loves spending time in nature, listening to the wind and nature spirits.
-She loves music, cooking and sharing food with others.
+Inspired by Mother Earth, she loves music, spending time in nature, listening to the wind and spirits.

 Photo Credit: Hulleah Tsinhnahjinnie (Seminole/Muscogee/Dine’)